Forty Hours (October, at Holy Family Parish)

 The Forty Hours’ Devotion, popularized in the sixteenth century by St. Philip Neri, consists of continuous prayer before the Blessed Sacrament solemnly exposed.
 The Devotion begins with a Sung English Mass and Eucharistic Procession on Wednesday evening, and closes with a Holy Hour on Friday evening.
+Please sign up for a timeslot here.

 The Oratory celebrates the ancient offices of Tenebrae, with a polyphonic choir singing the Lamentations and Responsories and the Oratory Chant Schola singing the psalms and canticles.